scaleoutsystems/examples/mnist-keras/README.md

 ## Configuring the Reducer
 Navigate to 'https://localhost:8090' (or the url of your Reducer) and follow instructions to upload the compute package in 'package/mnist.tar.gz' and the initial model in 'initial_model/initial_model.npz'.

-## Setting up a client
+## Starting a client

-### Provide local training and test data
+### Local training and test data
 This example is provided with the mnist dataset from https://s3.amazonaws.com/img-datasets/mnist.npz in 'data/mnist.npz'.
 To make testing flexible, each client subsamples from this dataset upon first invokation of a training request, then cache this subsampled data for use for the remaining lifetime of the client.
 It is thus normal that the first training round takes a bit longer than subssequent ones.

-## Download or configure client.yaml
+## Download client.yaml
-Download client.yaml from the Reducer 'Network' page,  and replace the content in 'client.yaml'.
+Download client.yaml from the Reducer 'Network' page,  and replace the content in your local 'client.yaml'.

 The client.yaml file  contains all the required information for a client to connect to a federation.

 ## Start the client